The Reef Restoration and Adaptation Program brings together Australia’s leading experts to help preserve and restore the Great Barrier Reef.

 Despite being one of the best-managed reef ecosystems in the world, the Great Barrier Reef is under extreme pressure and needs our help more than ever.

-The threats include: increasing sea temperatures leading to coral bleaching, ocean acidification and increasingly frequent and severe weather events.
+The threats include: increasing sea temperatures leading to coral bleaching, ocean acidification and severe weather events.
 The frequency and severity of these impacts is being exacerbated by climate change.

 Even with strong action to reduce climate change, water temperatures will continue to rise, and stay elevated, for decades to come.
 In addition to a global commitment to greenhouse gas mitigation, and continued management of local pressures, further measures are needed.